aarongraham518/mobileHealth/README.md

 # are listed by number

 # For simplicity, I have started the app on the homepage so you do not
-# need to install mongodb or run the backend server, but the code for the mini
+# need to install mongodb or run the backend server (or view the login and or register screen), but the code for the mini
 # backend is in the "auth-server" directory.

 # To run the mobile app, "npm install" <--install dependencies-->